pyroscope/pyrocore/docs/setup.rst

 -----------------------------

-The rTorrent configuation needs be augmented with two things, a valid XMLRPC configation that quite often you already have because of web interfaces like ruTorrent, and a standard configuration include that adds rTorrent commands and settings needed by ``rtcontrol``.
+The rTorrent configuation needs be augmented with two things, a valid XMLRPC configuration that quite often you already have because of web interfaces like ruTorrent, and a standard configuration include that adds rTorrent commands and settings needed by ``rtcontrol``.
 That include also provides some convenient features, see :ref:`std-config` for details.